It’s tempting to think that slavery is a thing of the past, but it isn’t.

 Signs of slavery and exploitation are often hidden, making it hard to recognise potential victims.
 Victims can be any age, male or female, and any nationality.
 Some may even be children or young people.
 But some of the common signs include:

-- They may be malnourished and poorly dressed, with few personal possessions, and may wear clothes that are not suitable for their work
+- being malnourished and poorly dressed, with few personal possessions, and wearing clothes that are not suitable for their work

-- They may have physical injuries, or signs of old or serious untreated injuries
+- having physical injuries, or signs of old or serious untreated injuries

-- They may be unable to answer questions directed at them, or to speak for themselves, or someone else with them might speak for them
+- being unable to answer questions directed at them or to speak for themselves, or having someone else speak for them

-- If they do speak, they might be inconsistent in the information they provide, including basic facts such as the address where they live
+- being inconsistent in the information they provide, including basic facts like where they live

-- They may not have possession of things like passports, identification or bank account details.
+- not possessing things like passports, identification or bank account details

 What to do if you think someone is a victim?